m1lkman/Update-PlexMediaServer/README.md

 ```
 Add arguments
 ```
--Command "{& Update-PlexMediaServer -PlexServerToken -EmailNotify -SmtpTo Someone@gmail.com -SmtpFrom Someone@gmail.com -SmtpUser Username -SmtpPassword Password -SmtpServer smtp.server.com -SmtpPort Port -EnableSSL}
+-Command "{& Update-PlexMediaServer -Quiet -EmailNotify -SmtpTo Someone@gmail.com -SmtpFrom Someone@gmail.com -SmtpUser Username -SmtpPassword Password -SmtpServer smtp.server.com -SmtpPort Port -EnableSSL}
 ```

 ### Find Your Plex Authentication Token (Get-PlexToken)
-Get Plex authenticaton token so you don't have to save your credentials in your scripts or scheduled tasks (will prompt if either value is missing when running interactively):
+Get Plex Authentication token so you don't have to save your credentials in your scripts or scheduled tasks (will prompt if either value is missing when running interactively):
 ```
 Get-PlexToken -PlexLogin <Email/ID> -Password <Password>
 ```